renebarto/baremetal/doc/tutorials/09-mailbox.md

 - Line 54-67: We implement the `GetTag()` method.
   - Line 56-57: We fill in the tag data, and return false if the sanity check fails
   - Line 59-64: We request the property, which will return true if successful.
 If this fails, we return false
-  - Line 66: We check whether the tag result is as expected
+  - Line 66: We check whether the tag result is as expected, and return true if ok, false if the check fails
 - Line 69-78: We implement the private `CheckTagResult()` method
   - Line 71: We cast the tag pointer to a `Property` struct so we can evaluate it easily
   - Line 73-74: We check that bit 31 on the tag request / response field is set.
 This flags successful handling of the tag
   - Line 76-77: We check that the size returned in the tag request / response field is not zero
 - Line 80-91: We implement the private `FillTag()` method
   - Line 82-83: We do a sanity check that the tag pointer is not null, and the size is at least the minimum.
 If not, we return false
-  - Line 85: We cast the tag pointer to a `Property` struct so we can evaluate it easily
+  - Line 85: We cast the tag pointer to a `Property` struct so we can fill it easily
   - Line 86: We set the tagID
   - Line 87: We set the tag buffer size (which is the size of the tag - the header size)
   - Line 88: We set the tag request code